AaronHughes424/MatchyMatch/README.md

 ### Code

--
+-   Most code was written by developer.

--   [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.
+-   Some of the JavaScript To allow the card game to function I followed code from [Here](https://www.youtube.com/watch?v=ZniVgo8U7ek).

 ### Content